Brush Creek (Missouri River tributary)

 Brush Creek is a stream in Platte County in the U.S. state of Missouri.
 It is a tributary of the Missouri River.

 Brush Creek was so named on account of brush near its course.

+Course

+Brush Creek headwaters northwest of Tiffany Springs, Kansas City beside Interstate 29 and flows west-southwest for about 4 miles.
+Then, around Interstate 435 the stream turns southward and travels about 5 miles before reaching the Missouri River.